R3Conclave/conclave-core-sdk/docs/docs/kds-detail.md

 ![](images/kds_key_derivation.png)

-In the diagram above, an enclave built using Conclave wants to use a key from the KDS for persistence so the Conclave SDK makes a request to the KDS based on the configuration provided inside the enclave code.
+In the diagram above, an enclave built using Conclave wants to use a key from the KDS for persistence so a request is made to the KDS based on the configuration provided inside the enclave code.
 The request to the KDS includes the key specification, consisting of the "Master Key" to use and the key policy constraint that must be met in order for the KDS to release a key to